-During these trips, I had the opportunity to observe beautiful country gardens and to admire the know-how of English gardeners in public parks such as the Dingle Garden in Shrewsbury, Shropshire, or the Valleys Gardens in Harrogate, Yorkshire.
-Thus, in this theme dealing with England’s natural and cultural treasures, I invite you to read my essay about the distinctive personalities of England’s gardens and landscapes, and their representations in arts in British “modern” history.
+During these trips, I had the opportunity to observe beautiful country gardens and to admire the know-how of British gardeners in the gardens of some Cambridge Colleges, private mansions, or in public parks such as the Dingle Garden in Shrewsbury, the Valleys Gardens in Harrogate, or Regent’s Park in London.
+Thus, I invite you to read my essay about the distinctive personalities of England’s gardens and landscapes, and their representations in arts in British “modern” history.
 Indeed, successive changes, reflecting historical and social changes and interrelating with British arts, have affected their features over centuries, giving them distinctive personalities within European/western culture.

 A summer weekend in London